Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ```
 ![](img/20230610-041038.png)

-The command output doesn't make it easy to understand which labels are part of which policies.
-To get a better view of the labels in each policy, use the following command:
+The command output prints the labels, but it doesn't make it easy to understand which labels are part of which policies.
+Use the following command to get a better view of the labels in each policy:
 ```powershell
 function Get-PvLabelPolicy {
     $labels = Get-Label | Select-Object Name, Priority,